vankiaio/VKTBenchTool/README.md

 <h2 id="1">Overview</h2>

-The VKTBenchTool is a VKT pressure testing tool.
+The VKTBenchTool is a VKTChain pressure testing tool.

 VKTBenchTool prepares a batch of transactions to save the client's packaging, signature time, then use `push_transactions` to sends transactions to VKT node, using limited clients to maximize the pressure test on the server!